Even if it’s hackable.

 - The attacker needs to know your username and password.

-You’ve just made it easier for hackers to access your account.
+By not adding any form of two-factor authentication, you’ve elected to make it easier for hackers to access your account.

 With two-factor authentication, hackers can’t access your account even if they know your password.